Physical, verbal, or sexual abuse at any time, at any age, or in any relationship is not ok.

 Anger signals your body to prepare for a fight.
-This reaction is commonly classified as "fight or flight."
+This reaction is often called "fight or flight."
 When you get angry, adrenaline and other hormones are released into the bloodstream.
 Then your blood pressure goes up, your heart beats faster, and you breathe faster.

 Hostility is being ready for a fight all the time.
 Hostile people are often stubborn, impatient, hotheaded, or have an "attitude."
-They are frequently in fights or may say they feel like hitting something or someone.
+They are often in fights.
+Or they may say that they feel like hitting something or someone.
 Hostility isolates you from other people.

-Violent behaviour often begins with verbal threats or relatively minor incidents, but over time it can involve physical harm.
-Violent behaviour is very damaging, both physically and emotionally.
-Violent behaviour can include physical, verbal, or sexual abuse of an intimate partner (domestic violence), a child (child abuse), or an older adult (elder abuse).
+Violent behaviour often starts with verbal threats or fairly minor incidents.
+But over time, it can involve physical harm.
+This behaviour is very damaging, both physically and emotionally.
+It can include physical, verbal, or sexual abuse of an intimate partner (domestic violence), a child (child abuse), or an older adult (elder abuse).

 Check Your Symptoms